spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/data-imports/howto-import-warehouse-data.md

     console data:import stock-store
     ```

-The imported data should be added to the `spy_stock_store` database table and appear in the Back Office, on the list of warehouses.
+The imported data must be added to the `spy_stock_store` database table and appear in the Back Office, on the list of warehouses.
 For more information about how to manage the warehouses, see [Managing warehouses](/docs/scos/user/back-office-user-guides/{{site.version}}/administration/warehouses/managing-warehouses.html).

 ## Importing warehouses with store relation in bulk